EvolveWork/EvolveWork-hugo/content/evolve/index.md

 + The balcony
 + The hallway between the two spaces

+Noise complaints will be taken seriously.
+Disturbance is something I want to be careful about, to make sure everyone has a good experience.

 ## Details

 + Monthly memberships only (I'm trying to minimize management overhead, so until I can figure out a hands-off way to do daily memberships, it's only monthly).
 Minimum one-month registration.